Health and Community Services

 CFLs contain elemental (metallic) mercury, but it is a very small amount - an average of 5 milligrams - sealed within the glass tubing.
 This is equal to the amount that would cover the tip of a ballpoint pen.
 By comparison, older thermometers contain about 500 milligrams of mercury.
 It would take 100 CFLs to equal that amount.
 More information can be found here: http://www.epa.gov/mercury/

-We are often asked how CFLs can be so good for the environment when they contain mercury.
+How can CFLs be so good for the environment when they contain mercury?
 The answer is that coal-burning power plants are a large source of mercury emissions to the air in the United States, accounting for over 50 percent of all domestic human-caused mercury emissions (Source: 2005 National Emissions Inventory).
 Mercury is naturally occurring in coal.
 When coal is burned, mercury is released into the environment.
 The more energy we consume, the more mercury is emitted from these coal-burning power plants.
-So using CFLs means using less electricity, less coal which results in lower mercury emissions.
+So, using CFLs means using less electricity which equals less coal and results in lower mercury emissions.

 Best Light Bulbs for Each Room

 Energy Star's web site FAQs for CFLS & Mercury